biciplis/Taskbar-Music-Player/README.md

 Usage:
 - The bar appears on the right side of the taskbar, near the clock.
-- When 2+ players run at the same time, a small ARROW appears on the left of the title.
-Click it to open a panel listing every active player, each with its own pause/play button, so you can silence one without touching the others.
-The panel closes by itself when you move the mouse away.
+- When 2+ players run at the same time, just REST THE CURSOR on the title for half a second: a panel opens listing every other active player, each with its own pause/play button, so you can silence one without touching the others.
+The panel closes by itself when you move the mouse away from the title and panel.
 Winamp-style players are listed too and are paused by talking straight to their window (Winamp's classic command, foobar2000/MusicBee/AIMP command-line switches, standard media message for the rest); their play state